quantumgardener/qg.blog/content/notes/Quartz 4.md

   - "[[the-garden-shed]]"
 description: Overview of how I use Quartz to display this digital garden.
 Includes a list of customisations I've made.
 ---
-An [[Obsidian]] to website publishing system that allows me to publish directly out of my [[digital garden]] and so retain the benefits of a single, frictionless workflow.
+An [[Obsidian]] to website publishing system that allows me to publish directly out of my [[Digital garden]] and so retain the benefits of a single, frictionless workflow.
 The GitHub source is at  https://quartz.jzhao.xyz.

 [The Quantum Garden](https://quantumgardener.blog) moved to Quartz in September 2023.